 The vaccines used in this trial are called ChAdOx1.tHIVconsv1, MVA.tHIVconsv3 and MVA.tHIVconsv4.
-Volunteers in Group 1 will receive only one vaccination with ChAdOx1.tHIVconsv1, therefore the description of MVA.tHIVconsv3 and MVA.tHIVconsv4 is not relevant for you.

-ChAdOx1.tHIVconsv1 consists of two parts:
+They consist of two parts:

-1) Segments of the genes of the HIV virus (tHIVconsv1).
+- 1) Each vaccine contains segments of the genes of the HIV virus (tHIVconsv1; tHIVconsv3 and tHIVconsv4).
 These HIV segments are completely synthetic and do not contain live HIV, therefore they cannot give people HIV infection or AIDS.
 These segments were chosen because HIV cannot easily change them to escape from the immune system.
-The aim is to direct the body to respond to these parts.

-2) The second part is known as a carrier (also called a 'vector').
-The vector used in this trial is a chimpanzee adenovirus called ChAdOx1, which cannot multiply in the human body and cannot cause disease in people.
-This vector has been safely used in research vaccine studies against many different infections in Oxford and more widely.
+The aim is to direct the body to respond to these parts. - 2) The second part is known as a carrier (also called a 'vector').
+The vectors used in this trial are a chimpanzee adenovirus called ChAdOx1and a modified vaccinia virus Ankara (MVA), neither of which can multiply in the human body or cause disease in people.
+These vectors have been safely used in research vaccine studies against many different infections in Oxford and more widely.

-It is absolutely impossible to get HIV infection or AIDS from this vaccine.
+It is absolutely impossible to become infected with HIV or AIDS from these vaccines.